 If you choose to apply for your visa directly at the consulate, here is my best piece of advice: talk to the consulate first.
 When I was applying for my Temporary Resident Visa to Mexico, I exchanged several emails with the consulate first.

 I needed to fly to the consulate to obtain the visa, and one of the consular officers was kind enough to review my application beforehand and essentially pre-authorize me so that I wouldn’t fly all the way there for nothing.
 Not every consulate will do this, but I definitely recommend you give it a try.
+I actually needed a couple of additional documents in order to be approved, and this preauthorization saved me hundreds of dollars and a lot of time.

 If budget isn’t a concern for you, this is by far the best method.
-Visa Agencies are private companies that exist exclusively to help you apply for a visa to another country.
+Visa Agencies are private companies that exist exclusively to help you apply for a tourist visa to another country.
 You make an appointment with the agency, bring them all of the documentation that the consulate requires, and then meet with an employee at the agency’s office.

 That employee will review your application for you and make sure that it is all set to go before they accept it.
 They look at these applications all day long and have designated employees for certain countries, so using an agency pretty much guarantees that you’ll get the visa on your first try and in a very timely manner.